nobidev/cilium/enterprise/examples/kubernetes/loadbalancer/README.md

 ## Install Isovalent LoadBalancer on a local Kind cluster

-The next set of commands will install ILB with the default configuration and Prometheus + Perses as observability stack.
+The next set of commands will install ILB with the default configuration and Prometheus + Grafana as the observability stack.

 ```sh
 make kind-loadbalancer && \